oracle-quickstart/oci-arch-web-ha/README.md

 ### Step 2: Running the script

 On the terminal or command line, make sure you are inside the working directory.
-If not, cd into the folder `oci-arch-web-ha`
+If not, cd into the folder `oci-arch-web-ha` using below command

 `cd oci-arch-web-ha`